yellowman/nsh/README.md

 8. once configuration has been imported, restart the system and verify nsh config is running as expected

-10. please provide feedback , bug repots and suggestions to the developers on 	our mailing lists  nsh [ at ] lists.deschutesdigital.com
+10. please provide feedback , bug repots and suggestions to the developers on	our mailing list  <nsh@lists.deschutesdigital.com> .